Port Stephens is a fantastic destination from Sydney if you just want to get away for the weekend.

 We hope you find our list of things to do in Port Stephens helpful.
 Feel free to cherry-pick from our list to build your itinerary for Port Stephens.
 And here are some more photos from Port Stephens to inspire you, and get you excited about this beautiful part of NSW.

 As always, feel free to share this post on the social media channel of your choice.
-And if you have any feedback, please drop us a message below.
+If you have any feedback, please drop us a message below.